Effective Meetings Start Long Before the First Person Enters

 “There are technical issues,” Aucéane said.
-“Even if you have a digital workspace setup and prepared for everything correctly, you may still face challenges.
+“Even if you have a digital workspace setup and are prepared for everything correctly, you may still face challenges.

 “Connectivity, audio or display issues sometimes arise out of nowhere,” she said.
 “That places you under a great deal of stress or pressure.”